-14. Do guest blogging increasing traffic with well-versed SEO
+14. Do guest blogging increase traffic with well-versed SEO

-Write a guest post on the same topic and add backlinks into it.
-This will eventually attract allot of traffic to your website/blog.
+Write a guest post on the same topic and add backlinks to it.
+This will eventually attract a lot of traffic to your website/blog.

 Keep being particular about your niche and write authentically.
 Providing good quality content is crucial for organic ranking.

 15. Bring out your A-player on top, Social Media